Wonkers0/SpigotifierBot/README.md

 # SpigotifierBot

-Discord bot for [DF Spigotifier](https://github.com/Wonkers0/DFSpigot)'s discord server
+Discord bot for the [DF Spigotifier](https://github.com/Wonkers0/DFSpigot) discord server

 # How to run